SC5/sc5-machine-learning/glossary.md

 #### Bayesian inference
 A from of statistical inference where the probability of a hypothesis (or hypotheses) holding is adjusted as new evidence becomes available.

+#### Bagging
+See _bootstrap aggregation_.

+#### Bootstrap aggregation
+An ensemble method to help combat overfitting.
+First, bootstrapping (see _bootstrap sampling_) is used to make multiple new training sets.
+Then, multiple models are training using these data sets.
+The predictions of each model form the final prediction: for classification, predictions from each model count as "votes", and the majority vote wins; for regression, the predictions from each model are averaged to get the final prediction.

+#### Bootstrap sampling
+For a a single training set `N`, make `M` new training sets by sampling from the original one.
+Sampling is done with _replacement_, i.e. once a value is sampled from `N`, it isn't _removed_ from `N`.
+Thus, the `M` new training sets might (and usually do) share some of the same values.

 #### Bucketisation
 For a continuous valued variable, the bucketisation is the process of dividing the entire range of values into a set of consecutive _buckets_, each containing a subset of possible values.